Working in Market - New Zealand

 - Despite the increase of online distribution, retail agencies are still an integral distributor of Australian travel for Kiwis, particularly for intricate itineraries to parts of the country less familiar to Kiwis.
 Travellers aged 55+ are also increasingly looking to ensure their travel spend is managed by a trusted travel advisor.

-- With tourism operators throughout Australia (and globally) becoming more digitally savvy, there is now greater ability for travel advisors to book direct.
+- With tourism operators throughout Australia (and globally) becoming more digitally savvy, there is now greater ability for travel advisors to book directly with operators.
 Particularly in New Zealand, where the time-difference to Australia is less and advisors can receive a same-day response.

 Planning and purchasing travel